Hariprasath-AI/HackerRank-Algorithms-warmup-A_Very_Big_Sum/README.md

 # ** is a power operator in python
 Note:
   The range of the 32-bit integer is  -2 ** 31 to 2 ** 31.

+# HackerRank-Algorithms-warmup-A_Very_Big_Sum
+   Short and simple.. try it in Visual Studio Code

+   Not that much changes, just removed unwanted imports.